adrianjost/SmartLight-Hardware/README.md

-This Version was desinged with the awesome web tool https://easyeda.com
+This Version was designed with the awesome web tool https://easyeda.com

 ![](./schematic-v1.png)